dollective/dollective/README.md

 <br>

 basic boundaries or something
-- dont cover me with ponies unless you want to be perm hidden <br>
+- dont cover me with ponies unless you want to be perm hidden
-- dont cover me with messages unless you want to be perm muted <br>
+- dont cover me with messages unless you want to be perm muted
-- dont flirt with me or my boyfriend. thanks for understanding! :heart: <br>
-- im not cuddle/hide friendly, i will only ever sit with my partner <br>
-- i will be aggressive with you and your friends if you piss me off LOL <br>
-- i rarely talk outside of party chat or whispers, do NOT force me to <br>
+- i rarely talk outside of party chat or whispers, do NOT force me to
+- please dont flirt with me or my partner
 <br>

 short dni list <br>